Dynamic Sparse Training versus Dense Training: The Unexpected Winner in Image Corruption Robustness: Introduction

 With respect to sparse training, there are static sparse training \cite{TenLessons} and Dynamic Sparse Training (DST) \cite{mocanu2018scalable, Guillaume, mostafa2019parameter, evci2020rigging, yuan2021mest, GraNet}, which maintain just a fraction of the parameters' budget throughout the entire training process.
 Static sparse training involves sparsifying the network before training and keeps the topology fixed during training.
 DST, a recent and efficient sparse-to-sparse training approach, starts with a sparse neural network and simultaneously optimizes both its weight values and connectivity.
 This optimization process is known as dynamic sparsity.
 Consequently, it is mainly seen as an approach that can maximize deep learning scalability and efficiency, at least in theory, as in practice, it is a difficult research problem to fully utilize sparsity during training \cite{FantasticWeights}.
 Nevertheless, it is often overlooked that DST frequently achieves performance comparable to, or even surpassing, that of its dense or static sparse counterparts \cite{SparsityWinningTwice, xiaodynamic, graesser2022state, sokarpay, atashgahi2022quick, liu2023more, sokar2023avoiding}.

-By connecting the dots, an intuitive research question arises: \textit{Is somehow DST implicitly improving model robustness, and no one knew about this yet?}
+DST shares many similarities with dense training, including its adaptability to a range of learning paradigms, such as continual learning \cite{sokar2023avoiding} and reinforcement learning \cite{graesser2022state}, as well as tasks like feature selection~\cite{atashgahi2022quick}, time series classification~\cite{xiaodynamic}.
+It is compatible with both convolutional and transformer-based architectures and uses core techniques such as dropout, weight decay, and standard optimizers~\cite{Nolan@Sparse}.
+Despite these parallels, DST utilizes hard sparsity—on top of the soft sparsity introduced by weight decay or other regularization methods—which provides additional regularization.
+This naturally leads to an intriguing question: \textit{Is somehow DST implicitly improving model robustness, and no one knew about this yet?}

-Although several studies have investigated the impact of pruning model from Dense Training, lottery ticket hypothesis methods \cite{Jonathan@Lottery, Linear, LRRewinding} on image corruption robustness \cite{LostInPruning, WinningHand} and adversarial robustness \cite{ARviasparsity}, other research shows that static sparsified networks, when increased width and depth to maintain capacity, can also improve robustness \cite{ssrobustness}.
+Although several studies have investigated the impact of pruning model from Dense Training, lottery ticket hypothesis methods \cite{Jonathan@Lottery, Linear, LRRewinding} on image corruption robustness \cite{LostInPruning, WinningHand} and adversarial robustness \cite{ARviasparsity}, other research shows that static sparse networks, when increased width and depth to maintain capacity, can also improve robustness \cite{ssrobustness}.
 However, a closer look at current DST research reveals a literature gap: the overlooked evaluation of DST models under various unexpected image corruptions.
 In an attempt to respond to this, we examined one of the classical DST algorithms, Sparse Evolutionary Training (SET) \cite{mocanu2018scalable}, as illustrated in Figure \ref{fig:introduction} (Left).
 We find that SET (with a sparsity ratio of $0.5$) can markedly improve model robustness against 18 out of 19 image corruptions, compared to Dense Training.
+Intuitively, adding regularization (e.g., weight decay or dropout) during training is commonly believed to help improve the generalization of neural networks.
 In light of the strong performance of the DST method (e.g., SET) against common corruptions , we propose the Dynamic Sparsity Corruption Robustness (DSCR) Hypothesis.

 \textbf{DSCR Hypothesis}. \textit{Dynamic Sparse Training at low sparsity levels helps to improve model robustness against image corruption in comparison with Dense Training.}

 We summarize our main contributions as follows: